EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph: Methodology

 Here, each path is a sequence of edge labels from the root to the leaf node $s_i$.
 Based on the grammar definition in section~\ref{sec:prelim}, node $s_1$ corresponds to the partially completed expression $\log(x_1 \times A)$, while node $s_2$ represents $\log(x_1) + \log(A)$.
 The two nodes are equivalent under the rewrite rule $\log(ab)\leadsto \log a+\log b$.
-Consequently, their rewards, estimating the averaged goodness-of-fit of expressions on the dataset, should be approximately equal:
+Consequently, their rewards, estimating the averaged goodness-of-fit of expressions on the training data, should be approximately equal:

-Exploring sub-trees of $s_1$ and $s_2$ independently leads to redundant computation, as MCTS repeatedly traverses equivalent regions of the search space, slowing down learning.
-With \method-MCTS, the visit counts and reward estimates of both paths are updated simultaneously, eliminating the need for additional rollouts on the green leaf in Figure~\ref{fig:egg-mcts-pipeline}(d) in future rounds.
+Standard MCTS would explore the subtrees rooted at $s_1$ and $s_2$ independently, because it is unaware of their equivalence.
+This results in redundant computation and slows down learning.
+With \method-MCTS, the visit counts and reward estimates of both paths are updated simultaneously, eliminating the need for extra iterations on the orange leaf in Figure~\ref{fig:egg-mcts-pipeline}(d).
+See Example~\ref{example:identity} for the case of other rewrite rules, e.g., $\sin^2(a)+\cos^2(a)\leadsto 1$ and $a/a\leadsto 1$. \end{example}

-\textbf{Embedding \method into Deep Reinforcement Learning.} DRL employs a neural network-based sequential decoder to predict a sequence of production rules, which are then converted into valid expressions according to the grammar.
-The reward function assigns high values to predicted expressions that fit the training data well.
-The model is trained to maximize the expected reward of generated expressions evaluated on the training data~\citep{DBLP:journals/corr/abs-1801-03526,DBLP:conf/iclr/PetersenLMSKK21,landajuelaunified,ijcai2024p651}.
+\textbf{Embedding \method into Deep Reinforcement Learning.} DRL typically employs a neural sequential decoder to predict an expression by sampling a sequence of production rules from the model distribution.
+The reward assigns higher values to expressions that better fit the training data~\citep{DBLP:conf/iclr/PetersenLMSKK21,landajuelaunified,ijcai2024p651}.
+The pipeline of DRL and \method-DRL is presented in Figure~\ref{fig:egg-drl-pipeline}.